Primary school coding explained for parents

 Each school will decide how to cover the new computing curriculum but practical, creative projects will be key to making sure that all children become computer literate.

 The IT industry looks set to give teachers support and ideas, too.
 Educational games producer Kuato, for example, are offering 100 free hours of coding sessions to schools based on their latest game launch Hakitzu which lets children battle robots while being shown the code behind each move.
 “We wanted to create a fun way for school students to get involved in learning a new skill,” explains David Miller, Chief Learning Architect at Kuato Studios, “one that could ultimately help them in their future careers.”

 Computer giant Microsoft has produced a ‘Switched on Computing’ resource, aimed at primary teachers, which will help children produce interactive recipe books, maps and 3D tours, sort and identify plants and creatie and advertise a computer game.

-What will they learn in 'code classes'?
+What do they learn in 'code classes'?

 By the end of Key Stage 1, children will be expected to write and test simple programs as well as use technology safely.
 They will also be taught what algorithms are (basically the step-by-step instructions you give a computer in order to get the job done, like the ‘how to’ part of a cake recipe!) and how programmes work.

 Children in Key Stage 2 will go one step further by designing and writing programs to achieve specific goals as well as understanding computer networks and using logic to find and put right mistakes in algorithms.

 Chances are your child will get to grips with coding far more quickly than you, but if you don’t want to get left behind, here’s where you can get help:

 - Codecademy – a great starting point to get familiar with code for free.